digitalgroove/RoboND-Kinematics-Project/README.md

     - We got so far:
 ![alt text](https://github.com/digitalgroove/RoboND-Kinematics-Project/blob/master/misc_images/KR210-DH-parameters-table-so-far.jpg "DH-Parameter Table So Far Image")

-    - We get numerical values for the a's and d's from the URDF file:2
+    - We get numerical values for the a's and d's from the URDF file:
     - Note that for joint3 we got an constant offset of -90° between X1 and X2.
 Due to this we map the "a" values from the "x" value in the URDF file until joint2 and then we map the "z" values to our "a" values.
 For the "d" values it is the other way around.
 ![alt text](https://github.com/digitalgroove/RoboND-Kinematics-Project/blob/master/misc_images/KR210-reference-frame-URDF-to-DH-convension.jpg "Reference frame URDF to DH-convension")